 Fourth and 7 on the A-35.
 B45 signals for a fair catch while the punt is in the air.
 B27, unaware of the signal by B45, catches the punt at the B-25 and returns it for a touchdown.
 No official signals the ball dead when caught.
 RULING: Reviewable play under Rule 12-3-4-g.
 Team B's ball at the B-25.
-Reset clock to when B27 gained possession if within two minutes of the 2nd quarter or two minutes of the 4th quarter.
+Reset clock if after the Two-Minute Timeout.

-108. Muffed scrimmage kick-Clear recovery
+110. Muffed scrimmage kick-Clear recovery

 Team A punts on fourth and 15 at the A-30.
 B44 is in position to receive the kick.
 In attempting to catch the ball, B44 muffs it at the B-35.
 The back judge blows his whistle when it appears that B44 is catching the ball, but it rolls along the ground after B44 muffs it.
 A88 chases the ball, and in the immediate continuing football action he recovers it while grounded at the B-30.
 B22 is flagged for holding during the kick.
-RULING: Team A declines the penalty, A 1-10 at the B-30.
-Rule 12-3-3-1 applies when there is a clear and immediate recovery in the continuing action.
-If there is no confirmation of a clear recovery from the on-field officials, or replay is unable to determine a clear recovery on video, the ruling on the field stands.
+RULING: Rule 12-3-3-d applies when there is a clear and immediate recovery in the continuing action.
+A 1/10 @ B-30.
+Team A declines the penalty.
+If there is no confirmation of a clear recovery from the on-field officials, or replay is unable to determine a clear recovery on video, the ruling on the field is upheld and the penalty is enforced as normal.

-109. Player out of bounds
+111. Player out of bounds